christopher-natan/Roku.Rotube/README.md

    ```php
     rotubeItems = Rotube().Search(theseItems).Options(options).CreateGridScreen(gridScreen)
  ```
- Please be advised that you need to have your own Youtube Key.
-The example key will work but limited only.
+ Please be advised that you need to have your own Youtube Key configuratio.
+The example key will going to work but limited only.

 #### Example
 For more information on how to use this Rotube plugin please refer to the example files.